dahliaOS/documentation/hardware/Modecom/Freetab-8025.md

 ## Linux builds

-Most of the work has been done on the [grub builds](https://github.com/HexaOneOfficial/dahliaos)
+Most of the work has been done on the [grub builds (3rd party link)](https://github.com/HexaOneOfficial/dahliaos)

-**dahliaOS** has support for booting on 32 bit UEFI, more info can be found [here](https://github.com/HexaOneOfficial/documentation/blob/master/hardware/Modecom/Freetab/8025/32_uefi.md)
+**dahliaOS** has support for booting on 32 bit UEFI, more info can be found [here (3rd party link)](https://github.com/HexaOneOfficial/documentation/blob/master/hardware/Modecom/Freetab/8025/32_uefi.md)

 **dahliaOS** has support for Freetab 8025 touchscreen